mumer92/relatedchat/README.md

 ## Final thoughts

 You can find the public URL of your Web app in the Firebase Console **_Hosting_** menu.
-By default Firebase generates two links.
+By default, Firebase generates two links.
 Click on one of them to see your live Web app.

-You may experience some loading time during the first few minutes, because the Firebase infrastructure needs some time to warm up.
+You may experience some loading time during the first few minutes because the Firebase infrastructure needs some time to warm up.

 ---